Crush My Soul

-"Crush My Soul" is a song by industrial metal band Godflesh, taken from the album Selfless (1994).
+"Crush My Soul" is a song by English industrial metal band Godflesh, taken from the album Selfless (1994).
 It was released in 1995 by Earache Records on 12" vinyl and CD.
 The single's two remixes were also included on the Selfless/Merciless compilation released on Earache Records in 1996.

 Music and critical reception

 Regarding the song "Crush My Soul", Godflesh frontman Justin Broadrick said:

 Richard Fontenoy, a contributor to Rough Guide to Rock, stated in the book that "Godflesh's breakthrough into metal acceptance has a tendency towards mechanical, headbanging sameness, though the excellent 'Crush My Soul' is based around an asthmatically weaving sample loop."
 Ned Raggett of AllMusic wrote, "Songs like 'Anything Is Mine' and 'Crush My Soul', the latter infused with a strange breathing rhythm loop, or so it sounds, capture this version of major-label Godflesh pretty well, both unpleasant enough to keep the wimps away and accessible enough to win over the more open-minded."
 Ira A. Robbins of Trouser Press wrote, "the screaming 'Crush My Soul' demonstrate[s] an incipient sense of melody".
 Writing for Billboard, Larry Flick praised the single, saying, "Many may misread the passionate plea as angst, but buried deep beneath the cold, isolationist shell is a core with purely positive intentions.
 Dig for it."

 On the "Ultramix" version of the song, The Wire wrote, "Even the rather ponderous industrial menace of Godflesh is transformed in their 'Ultramix' of 'Crush My Soul', although...it's too long."